 You fly to the new factory with all sorts of sophisticated measurement and analysis equipment and a brand new buggy from the original factory, but sadly, when you arrive, your luggage has been lost by the airline.
-All you have is a smartphone (stopwatch) and a small flag affixed to a rather short wood dowel handed out by a local welcoming committee.
-You'll need to do your best at assessing the buggies with what you have.
+All you have is a smartphone, which can be used as a stopwatch or a video camera, and a ruler (who doesn't pack a ruler?!).

-The "Equipment" section contains a brief description of the apparatus you can use to test your prediction.
-Working through the exploration section will familiarize you with the apparatus you will be using.
+The "Equipment" section contains a brief description of the apparatus available to test your prediction.

-You have a stopwatch, wood dowel of fixed length and a toy buggy.
+You have a stopwatch, meterstick, a video camera, a computer with MotionLab analysis software, and a toy buggy.